Pat Condell: Online videos and politics

-Condell had posted more than 100 video monologues on various video sites as of August 2011, which together had notched up over 35 million hits, Eight of his videos are in the top hundred most commented on videos in the UK.
-Most of his YouTube videos chastise Islam and Western appeasement of Islam.
+Condell began posting videos online in 2007, with most of his YouTube videos chastising Islam and Western appeasement of Islam.
 His videos have caused Condell to receive hundreds of death threats but also a significant amount of support.

 Condell has spoken favourably of Dutch politician Geert Wilders and has described the Qur'an as hate speech.
-Condell has been described as part of the counter-jihad movement.
+Condell has thus been described as part of the counter-jihad movement.

-Condell's first video, uploaded to YouTube on 8 February 2007 was his participation in The Blasphemy Challenge, an Internet-based project which aims to get atheists to declare themselves.
+Condell's first video, uploaded to YouTube on 8 February 2007, was his participation in The Blasphemy Challenge, an Internet-based project which aims to get atheists to declare themselves.
 The challenge asks atheists to submit videos to the website YouTube, in which they record themselves blaspheming or denying the existence of the Holy Spirit.

-Atheism

-Richard Dawkins, author of The God Delusion, said of Condell that "Pat Condell is unique.
-Nobody can match his extraordinary blend of suavity and savagery.
-With his articulate intelligence he runs rings around the religious wingnuts that are the targets of his merciless humour.
-Thank goodness he is on our side".
-In 2008, Dawkins's website released a collection of Condell's monologues on DVD, titled Pat Condell: Anthology.

-In 2007, he was criticised by Christian author Dinesh D'Souza on AOL News, who said "If the televangelists are guilty of producing some simple-minded, self-righteous Christians, then the atheist authors are guilty of producing self-congratulatory buffoons like Condell."
 The book Raising Freethinkers: A Practical Guide for Parenting Beyond Belief, describes Condell as "breathtakingly intelligent, articulate, uncompromising, and funny".
 The New York Times Magazine described Condell as a "smug atheist".

-Condell is a member of the National Secular Society.

-No Mosque at Ground Zero
+Criticism of Islam

+Condell received criticism after links to his monologue titled The Trouble with Islam were circulated to commissioners in the California city of Berkeley's Peace and Justice Commission.
+Condell said in the video that Islam is "a religion of war", that "Muslim women in Britain who cover their faces are mentally ill", though in some parts of the world women have no choice but to cover their face, as they are "governed...by primitive pigs whose only achievement in life is to be born with a penis in one hand and a Qur'an in the other".
+Commissioner Elliot Cohen described Condell's comments as "insulting, degenerating and racist".
+Condell then accused Cohen of being "motivated by his own narrow personal and political agenda which has nothing to do with [Condell] or the video clip".
+The video was initially sent to them by fellow Peace and Justice Commissioner Jonathan Wornick, who said it "tries to expose intolerance in the Muslim world", such as "the intolerance of radical Islamists who say if you insult Allah, you should have your head cut off".
+Condell said that its popularity proves "there is an enthusiastic audience for comedy ideas and opinions which are routinely censored out of existence in the UK’s mainstream media, thanks to misguided political correctness".

-Condell opposed the development of Park51, near the site of 11 September 2001 World Trade Center attack, in lower Manhattan.
-On 4 June 2010, he released a video titled "No Mosque at Ground Zero", in which he said that it was representative of Islamic triumphalism and that the United States would soon be on the verge of Islamization and have its freedoms trimmed, as he said Europe has.
-Additionally, Condell cast doubt over the funding of the community centre, and claimed that Islam would have been banned in the civilised world if it wasn't a religion.
-He compared the system of Sharia and the Muslims who endorse it to Nazi Germany.
+Condell also opposed the development of Park51, a proposed Islamic centre and mosque near the site of the World Trade Center September 11 attacks, in lower Manhattan.
+On 4 June 2010, he released a video titled "No Mosque at Ground Zero", in which he said that it was representative of Islamic triumphalism and that the United States would soon be on the verge of Islamization and have its freedoms trimmed, as he said Western Europe has.